arifulislamadil/b7-a10/README.md

 # Master Chef Website - Your Go-To Destination for Popular Chef Recipes

 Welcome to the Master Chef website, your ultimate destination for popular recipes from top chefs!
-This web application is designed to provide you with a wide range of delicious recipes from around the world, all curated by expert chefs and culinary professionals.
-Built with React JS, React Router DOM, Tailwind CSS, Daisy UI, Firebase Authentication, React Lazy Load, React Toastify, and KendoReact PDF, our website offers a seamless and user-friendly experience that will take your cooking game to the next level.
+This web application is designed to provide you with a wide range of delicious recipes from around the USA, all curated by expert chefs and culinary professionals.

 ## Features
 - User authentication with Firebase Authentication.